HubRise/website/content/apps/shopify/en/inventory.md

 ## Inventory Synchronisation

 Some EPOS and inventory management solutions can update the inventory data in HubRise.
-When your HubRise inventory is updated, Shopify Bridge automatically adjusts the products' inventory counters in Shopify.
+When the HubRise inventory is updated, Shopify Bridge can automatically adjust your inventory counters in Shopify.
 To check whether a specific app supports inventory synchronisation, refer to its documentation on our [Apps page](/apps).
 Alternatively, you can manage your inventory using [OrderLine](/apps/orderline/overview).

 ## Manual Inventory Push